holochain/benchmarks/README.md

 2) Measuring costs of gas for ETH Smart Contracts:  We use the truffle test environment and sum up the costs of gas of all the transactions involved in the scenarios.
 We report these values as the cost.

 3) Measuring computing usage of Holochain Applications:  We have added in benchmarking code directly into Holochain core that is activated by the scenario system of our Test Driven Development framework.
 This code measures:
- - storage by the number of bytes used in agents' source chains and stored in their DHT databases
+ - Storage by the number of bytes used in agents' source chains and stored in their DHT databases
- - bandwith by counting the number of bytes sent by all agents.
+ - Bandwidth by counting the number of bytes sent by all agents.
- - cpu usage as measured by the https://github.com/shirou/gopsutil library on a quad-core Thinkpad P51s laptop running ubuntu 16.04
+ - CPU usage as measured by the https://github.com/shirou/gopsutil library on a quad-core Thinkpad P51s laptop running Ubuntu 16.04

 ## Benchmark Scenarios

 ### ICO Whitelist
 A common use-case for Ethereum is an ICO.
 Current banking regulations require that organizations know about their customers before accepting funds from them.
-In the world of pseudo-anonymous crypto-currency this regulation can be honored by creating a white-list process where customers verify their identity and provide a wallet from which they will be sending funds.
+In the world of pseudo-anonymous cryptocurrency this regulation can be honored by creating a white-list process where customers verify their identity and provide a wallet from which they will be sending funds.
 This wallet is then stored on the blockchain in a white-list, and tested by the a smart-contract in allowing the minting of coins in the ICO.

 For our own ICO we have used this exact procedure, so this a real-world example, and in this scenario we use our whitelist contract exactly as deployed for our own ICO.
 In this scenario we measure the costs of adding 10000 addresses to a whitelist.